timm/lisp/README.md

 <img width=300 align=right src="http://lisperati.com/lisplogo_256.png">

+Having coded a lot in
+Prolog and LISP and Smalltalk and
-Having coded a lot in Prolog, LISP, Smalltalk, Python, Lua, CoffeeScript,  etc, etc I found myself using the same tricks all the time; e.g
+Python and Lua and CoffeeScript and Gawk and  Bash and   etc, etc I found myself using the same tricks all the time; e.g

 - the same directory structures;